dlt-interoperability/commitment-agent/readme.md

 - The path to the connection json file of the peer (`COMMITMENT_GRPC_SERVER_HOST`) and the path to the peer organization's CA certificate (`CA_PEM_PATH`).
+- The chaincode installed on the network must have a function that returns the result of the `GetHistoryByKey` stub function.
+This allows the agent to query the peer for the history of the state requested by the external client to find the version that was included in the version of the accumulator they requested for.
+The name of this function should be provided in the `QUERY_HISTORY_CC_FN` variable.
+- The `ORG` variable is used to name the DB file that the accumulator is stored in.
+It should be consistent with the name used when naming the config file, to start the fabric-client and the ethereum-client, and when specifying the org to connect to as the external-client.
 - Other peer-specific variables (e.g. `MSP` id, `AFFILIATION`, etc.).
 - The seeds used for trusted setup of the accumulator.
 These seeds are used to create the large random primes `p` and `q` that are used to generate the RSA